 There are dedicated range extenders available in the market which are as easy as planning something into a socket.

-Even the Wi-Fi routers available in the market from last 2-3 years, have any easy option which can be used for extending the range of your existing Wi-Fi.
+Even the Wi-Fi routers available in the market from the last 2-3 years have an easy option that can be used for extending the range of your existing Wi-Fi.

 This article particularly talks about extending your Wi-Fi range using the TP-link router.